 Step by step

-- Open Gemini in the Sheets side panel.
-Select the source range explicitly before invoking — letting Gemini guess the range is a common source of off-by-one errors.
+- Click Ask Gemini in the top-right to open the side panel.
+Select the source range explicitly before prompting — letting Gemini guess the range is a common source of off-by-one errors.

-- State the pivot in outcome language: “Create a pivot table summarizing revenue by region by month for the last 12 months, with grand totals.”
+- State the pivot in outcome language.
+Two real-world phrasings that work well: “Create a pivot table that shows the sum of sales by region by month for the last 12 months, with grand totals,” or the more explicit “Create a pivot with Region in rows, Month in columns, and the sum of Revenue as values.”
 Outcome phrasing beats field-by-field instruction.

 - Immediately verify the hand-calculated check value.
-If the pivot disagrees with your check, do not “trust the pivot” — trace which field Gemini grouped on, which it summed, and which filters it applied.
+If the pivot disagrees, do not trust it — trace which field Gemini grouped on, which it summed, and which filters it applied.
 Mismatches usually trace back to a missing or extra filter.

-- Ask for one named refinement at a time: “Add a Year-over-Year comparison column,” then verify, then “Add a filter excluding the Internal segment,” then verify.
+- Ask for one named refinement at a time: “Add a year-over-year comparison column,” verify, then “Add a filter excluding the Internal segment,” verify.
 Stacked refinements without verification compound errors.

 Quality check